 Every time I see a wild bear in the wilderness, it is often the highlight of a trip for me!
-On many different backpacking trips in Yosemite, Sequoia & Kings Canyon National Parks, Glacier National Parks, Sierra National Forest, I had the opportunity from a distance to spot and observe them.
-They are amazing to watch.
-As wonderful as they are to watch and amazing to observe in the wilderness, it is important to keep in mind safety tips while hiking in the bear, or grizzly areas.
+On many different backpacking trips in Yosemite, Sequoia & Kings Canyon National Parks, Glacier National Parks, Sierra National Forest, I had the opportunity from a distance to spot them.
+Every time I see one, the rush of adrenaline always goes up.
+After covering over hundred of miles of trails solo while working in Glacier in the summer of 2018, I have learned few tips to be safe in their territory.

 Things I have Learned About Bears:

 Bear attacks happen due to surprise by silent hikers, curiosity, invaded personal space (this includes a mother bear protecting her young), predatory intent, hunting wounded, carcass defense, and provoked charge.
 Bears also have an incredible acute sense of smell, and they can smell your food a mile away.

 Bears will usually move out of the way if they hear people approaching, so MAKE NOISE!
 Most bells are not enough.
 Calling out and clapping hands loudly are regular intervals are better ways to make your presence known.
 According to Tim Rubbert who published a book called Hiking Safely in the Grizzly Country says, “Making noise is the one tactic that offers the greatest protection against a negative encounter with a grizzly.”
 Making noise will not guarantee that you will not run into a grizzly, but it will lessen the risk that you will surprise one at close range.
 A brown bear on the other hand constantly surprised by quiet hikers may become habituated to human and less likely to avoid people.
 This sets up a dangerous situation for both visitors and bears.
 Hiking quietly endangers you, the bear and other hikers.

 2. Carry a Bear Spray